Today

 The property was located on Caves Road in Wilyabrup.
 The soil was loam over gravel and clay, with slopes in every direction forming it's own unique valley, with a water course running through.

-The property was called "Woodlands" and was to become was one of the first five vineyards of the Margaret River region.
+The property was called "Woodlands" and was to become one of the first five vineyards of the Margaret River region.